dmit-git/apollo-client/docs/source/caching/cache-configuration.md

 As you can see in this example, your `read` function will often need to cooperate with your `merge` function, by handling the same arguments in the inverse direction.

-If you want to start after a specific task ID, rather than starting from a numeric `args.offset` value, you might implement your `merge` and `read` functions as follows, using the `readField` helper function to examine existing task IDs:
+If you want to start after a specific task ID, rather than starting from `args.offset`, you might implement your `merge` and `read` functions as follows, using the `readField` helper function to examine existing task IDs:

 ```ts
 const cache = new InMemoryCache({